AlexChalk/type-fast-type-furious/README.md

 So that i can better appreciate my typing experience.
 I would like to be tested on a site that looks lovely.
 ```
+## Other notes

+A one-week group challenge from the [Makers Academy](http://www.makersacademy.com) Bootcamp.